By Paddy Bowman, Sylvia Bienvenu, and Maida Owens

-Louisiana Voices is a pioneering online education guide that provides rich teaching resources on Louisiana folk and traditional arts and culture and tools for researchung any cultural group, while integrating the Louisiana Education Content Standards.
+Louisiana Voices is a pioneering online education guide that provides rich teaching resources on Louisiana folk and traditional arts and culture and tools for researching any cultural group, while integrating the Louisiana Education Content Standards.
 Every lesson addresses Social Studies and English Language Arts, and some also address Visual Arts, Music, Foreign Language, Mathematics, or Science Content Standards.
 These lessons target 4th and 8th grades, but they can be adapted to any grade level.
 The 8th grade activities are especially adaptable for high school students as well as higher education students and public program audiences.
 In addition to introducing students to Louisiana folklife and their own community traditions, the units include extensive cutting-edge technology applications and authentic assessment strategies, as well as Internet connections that link students to high-quality folklife videos, music, stories, bibliographies, and websites.
 Thus, these units provide a fascinating blend of high tech and low tech, marrying the traditional and the technological.

 The goal of the project is to provide frameworks for the study of culture and an academically sound basis for integrating such study across curricula.
 The interdisciplinary study of traditional arts and community-based research in classrooms validates students' heritages and traditions, while fostering critical-inquiry skills, developing primary research skills, and relating curriculum and classroom to students' lives and communities because students participate as experts on their own folk groups and cultural traditions.
-For more about this, see Why Folklife?
-Why Louisiana Voices?

 Why Folklife?
 Why Louisiana Voices?A few quick reasons why Louisiana Voices should be used in your classroom: